-Proposals must be submitted by a consortium of at least two applicants (beneficiaries; not affiliated entities) and from at least two different eligible countries.
-The consortium must include at least one public body, private non-profit organisation or international organisation as beneficiary (not as affiliated entity).
+- The consortium must include at least one public body, private non-profit organisation or international organisation as beneficiary (not as affiliated entity).

 Proposals by single applicants or by a consortium from one eligible country are exceptionally allowed, but only if the project application clearly demonstrated potential for EU added value.